Early Germanic culture: Dwellings

 The dwelling houses of the Germanic tribes varied by locality and time period.
 Typically, they were of timber and constructed rectangularly with walls of upright posts.
 Intervening spaces were filled with interwoven twigs and branches, and then smeared with clay.
 When dry this had the same effect as modern stucco.
 Roofs were thatched with grass or straw.

 Early Germanic houses were typically unitary, housing both humans and animals.
 Buildings often had upright logs or posts as walls, long crossed rafters at the top and thatched saddle roofs, with the interior of the house being divided into three parts by two rows of posts.
 The entrance was typically on the side and there was an exit in the roof for the smoke from the hearth.
 The living quarters were generally in one part of the building, while the stalls for cattle were in the side areas.

 Round houses were not uncommon in Germanic architecture, but was more frequent among the Celts.
-This form of architecture appears to have been borrowed by Germanic peoples encroaching upon Celtic territory, such as the Marcomanni.
 On the Column of Marcus Aurelius, Roman soldiers are depicted setting fire to such round houses belonging to the Marcomanni.

 A more simple Germanic construction were log huts with thatched roofs at an angle of ca. 45 degrees.
 Such structures are described by Strabo and Pliny, who claim that those could be loaded on wagons and established at a new place.
 These constructions were probably utilized during times of war or migration.

 Germanic houses were frequently constructed on artificial mounds as a measure against flooding.
 This form of construction was particularly common along the North Sea coast, where floods were frequent.

 Houses belonging to powerful members of the community were normally quite spacious.